aelinadas/bookstore/README.md

 ---

-### CI/CD Pipeline
+### CI/CD PIPELINE

-Using CircleCI, CI/CD pipelines are set that validates the code by running unit test cases and allows only the valid code to be merged with main branch.
+CI/CD pipelines are configured to validate the code by running unit test cases and allows only the valid code to be merged with main branch.
 Upon merge, CircleCI creates code artifact and uploads the same to S3 bucket and later invokes AWS CodeDeploy to deploy the latest version of the code in tomcat server.

 ---